qualityshepherd/brine/posts/the_steep_mage.md

 Breaking the seal on Veshra's coffin releases the **Grief Wraiths** (`Guardians of the Stone, Sorrowful Touch, Lingering Cold`)

 ### The Curse in Verse
-The Steep Mage bears this curse—a punishment delivered alongside his wife's murder.
-She got off easy with simple death.
-Every word he speaks must rhyme, every pause measured carefully.
-The tea keeps him alive between verses.
-He believes the Soulstone can break his curse and bring her back.
+The Steep Mage suffers a binding curse delivered beside his wife’s murder.
+If he fails to speak in rhyme, his lungs collapse.
+Tea and short breaths keep him alive between verses.
+He believes the Soulstone can free him—and bring her back.

 > Your victim must communicate<br>
 > constantly in verse<br>